Q: How much does the Titus 2 Partnership, Inc. Women’s Recovery Program cost?

 Q. When can my family visit?

 Visitation is on specified Sunday afternoons from 1-4pm for students who have met the evaluation period and is reserved for approved, immediate FAMILY ONLY: Spouse, parents, grandparents, brothers, sisters & children.
 Boyfriends/fiances/ex-husbands are not considered immediate family and are not allowed contact with students by mail, phone, or personal visit.
 No more than 3 visitors will be approved for any visit.
 Guidelines are established for visitors and must be followed.
 No pets may visit.

 Q: How do I or someone I know apply for the Women's Recovery Program?

 If you or someone you know would like to apply for the Titus 2 Partnership, Inc.’s Women's Recovery Program the candidate must complete an application, available by request to the program phone number.
 Fax the application to 1 (888) 297-2964 or mail it to the address at the top of the application or scan and email it to email@example.com.
 If applicant meets basic requirements, then an additional phone interview or face-to-face (in person or by Facetime or Skype) will be scheduled by a case manager.
 Upon approval by the case manager, the prospective student must arrive by the day and time specified or lose the reserved bed.
-Those coming from incarceration must directly from the facility to the Titus 2.
-(Jan 2018)
+Those coming from incarceration must come directly from the facility to the Titus 2 residence.